danhans42/nxflash/README.md

 ## Thanks

 This is a project that I am using to learn more about playstation programming, and C in general.
-TPlease take that into consideration and if you find any bugs - drop me a line or open an issue here and I will do my best to get onto it.
+Please take that into consideration and if you find any bugs - drop me a line or open an issue here and I will do my best to get onto it.

-I will also be looking at adding further features into NXFLASH to make it even more useful - my aspiration is for it to turn into a bit of an all-in-one tool.
+Thanks to Tim S for writing xflash and for releasing the sources and to the members of PSXDEV.net.

 ## Future Goals

+I will also be looking at adding further features into NXFLASH to make it even more useful - my aspiration is for it to turn into a bit of a multi purpose tool.

+* Variable EEPROM size download (client initiated - 128/256/512k)
+* Adding unsupported flash parts (starting with Am29Fxxx series)
-* EXE Upload
+* EXE Upload (PSX Serial Compatible)
 * Memory Card Dumping/Reading/Writing
-* load EXE from memory card.
+* Overhaul the user interface/colours/fonts

+contact: danhans42 at gmail.com
+website: psx0.wordpress.com